|

 Healthy Tips

-75% of women tested by our OB-GYN doctors are vitamin D deficient
+75% of women tested by our GYN doctors are vitamin D deficient

 Vitamin D may provide protection from osteoporosis, high blood pressure, some autoimmune diseases, and several cancers including breast, colorectal, prostate and pancreatic.